Legal Notices

 3.1 Notice of High Risk Use: AI technology will continue to be used in new and innovative ways.
 Customer is responsible for determining if its use of these technologies is safe, and for all decisions made, advice given, actions taken, and failures to take action based on its use of the AI Services.
 These services use machine learning models that generate predictions based on patterns in data.
 Output generated by a machine learning model is probabilistic, and generative AI may produce inaccurate or inappropriate content.
 Outputs should be evaluated for accuracy and appropriateness for your use case.

-3.2 Disallowed Usage: Customers may not use a AI Service, nor allow their users or any third party to use a AI Service, for the following:
+3.2 Disallowed Usage: Customers may not use an AI Feature, nor allow Authorized Users or any third party to use an AI Feature:

-- Automated Decision-Making Processes with Legal and/or Financial Effects.
-As part of an automated decision-making process with legal, financial or similarly significant effects, unless Customer ensures that the final decision is made by a human being.
-In this case, Customer must take account of other factors beyond the Services’ recommendations in making the final decision.
+- as part of an automated decision-making process with legal or similarly significant effects, unless Customer ensures that the final decision is made by a human being (in which case, Customer must account for other factors beyond the Services’ recommendations in making the final decision);

-- Generating or providing individualized medical advice, treatment, or diagnosis to a consumer or end user.
+- for generating or providing individualized medical advice, treatment, or diagnosis to a consumer or end user;

-- Explicitly predicting an individual’s protected characteristic, including, but not limited to, racial or ethnic origin, and past, current, or future political opinions, religious or philosophical beliefs, trade union membership, age, gender, sex life, sexual orientation, disability, health status, medical condition, financial status, criminal convictions, or likelihood to engage in criminal acts.
+- for explicitly predicting an individual’s protected characteristic, including, but not limited to, racial or ethnic origin, and past, current, or future political opinions, religious or philosophical beliefs, trade union membership, age, gender, sex life, sexual orientation, disability, health status, medical condition, financial status, criminal convictions, or likelihood to engage in criminal acts;

-- Additionally, Customer may not submit images of individuals for the purposes of creating or analyzing biometric identifiers, such as face prints or fingerprints or scans of eyes, hands, or facial geometry.
+- for submitting images of individuals for the purposes of creating or analyzing biometric identifiers, such as face prints or fingerprints or scans of eyes, hands, or facial geometry;

-- Deceptive Activity.
-Engaging in intentional disinformation, deception, plagiarism or academic dishonesty.
+- for engaging in plagiarism or academic dishonesty;

 - Disclosures.
 Customers must disclose to end users when they are interacting directly with automated systems, unless there is a human in the loop, and when required by law, provide a means for end users to interact with a human instead of an automated system.
 Customers agree to provide information about intended uses of the AI Services and compliance with this Policy upon request.